cnchapman/quantuxbook/code/ChapmanRodden-maxdiff-code.txt

 # check some data
 head(md.define$md.block)
+# quick plot of the counts
+plot.md.counts(md.define)

+### START: this block not in the book
 # try the md.quicklogit() function for a quick check
 # note that one reference item is omitted in a traditional logit model
+# NOTE: this is omitted from the book, as it mostly duplicates the check from
+# a counts plot
 md.define$md.model.logit <- md.quicklogit(md.define)
 # plot it
 md.plot.logit(md.define)
+### END: not in the book

 # estimate the HB model
 # note: slow. estimation takes about 4 minutes on Chris's laptop